Andrew Knizner Preview, Player Props: Cardinals vs. Reds

-Andrew Knizner -- with a slugging percentage of .281 in his past 10 games (including no home runs) -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Brandon Williamson on the mound, on September 29 at 8:15 PM ET.
+Andrew Knizner -- with a slugging percentage of .324 in his past 10 games (including zero home runs) -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Hunter Greene on the hill, on October 1 at 3:15 PM ET.

 Sportsbook Promo Codes